 Districts and schools are required to use high-quality core curriculum and instructional materials from the Department’s approved list, beginning not later than the 2024-2025 school year.
 Districts and schools are encouraged to audit the curricular materials in use as part of the selection process for core curriculum and instructional materials to determine how grade-level content and skills are currently being addressed and if there is coherence among the materials being used.
 Starting with a high-quality core program should reduce the need to introduce multiple supplements or perhaps “patch together” a set of materials that are not coherent and aligned.

 Once a core program(s) is in place and the majority of instructional needs are met, districts and schools may identify a targeted need to supplement a specific area.
 The Department is developing guidance for districts and schools on the use of single-literacy component instructional materials that are designed to be used in conjunction with high-quality core curriculum and instructional materials, based on data and student skill needs, aligned with the science of reading and effective strategies for literacy instruction.
-This guidance is anticipated to be released in the fall of 2024 on

 Back to Top